Public Shows for All!

 Shows last about an hour and include a tour of Tonight's Sky.
 Tickets can be purchased online or at the door.
 Doors open at 6:30p.

-- Expedition: Moons: Our solar system has over 150 moons!
+Expedition: Moons: Our solar system has over 150 moons!
 Hop in the MWAP spaceship and we’ll explore some of the most interesting moons our solar system has to offer.
 There’s a moon full of volcanoes, another with a giant ocean, and so much more!
 Join us as we set out on Expedition: Moons.

 - Adventure to the Edge of the Universe: Planets and stars and galaxies, oh my!
 Jump in the MWAP spaceship as we take off for an epic journey to see all our universe has to offer.
 We’ll journey to other planetary systems, fly through giant gas clouds, and find out how many galaxies are out there.
 Join us as we Adventure to the Edge of the Universe.

-Saturdays at 2p - Family Show
+Saturdays at 2p - Family Program

 These shows are perfect for families with kids, but can be enjoyed by all ages!